20.4. Convention priority: Assessing convention priority claims

 The application must clearly state all these details.
 If not, we will issue a formalities notice.

-The formalities officer does not:
+The registrations officer does not:

 • check whether these essential details are correct – only that they are in the right place and legible